-With the introduction of fees at waste facilities, Council is encouraging residents to SORT and SAVE.
-Disposing of recyclables is FREE so separating your recyclables from other rubbish will save you considerable money and time at the tip or transfer station.
+With the introduction of fees at waste facilities, Council is encouraging residents to Sort 'n' Save.
+Disposing of recyclables is free so separating your recyclables from other rubbish will save you considerable money and time at the tip or transfer station.
 The majority of rubbish generated in the home can be recycled including: -

 - Plastic bottles and containers with recycling symbol 1,2,3,4,5,6 7

 - Juice & milk cartons

 - Steel & aluminium cans and empty aerosols

 - Pizza boxes

 Other recyclable items include: